What is vendor fraud and how to prevent vendor fraud schemes?

 Since most vendor fraud cases involve vendors, following certain precautions right from selection up to payments can potentially reduce their incidence.
 Here are some potential controls:

 - Following due diligence in the vendor enrollment processes.
-Attention should be focused on verifying vendor details such as mailing addresses including P.O.boxes, contact numbers, vendor tax identification numbers, contact persons, and bank accounts.
+Attention should be focused on verifying legitimate vendor details such as mailing addresses including P.O.boxes, contact numbers, vendor tax identification numbers, contact persons, and bank accounts.

 - Maintaining a centralized vendor database with set preferences.
 Having a separate list of high-risk vendors can help initiate additional approvals for clearing payments.